What is a mental health court?

 - significant cost savings.

-What is unique about the 18th Judicial District's Mental Health Court?
+What is unique about the 18th Judicial District's Wellness Court?

-While some mental health courts work with offenders charged with misdemeanors and municipal offenses, the18th Judicial District Mental Health Court is the first court in Colorado to also work with non-violent felony offenders.
+While some mental health courts work with offenders charged with misdemeanors and municipal offenses, the18th Judicial District Wellness Court is the first court in Colorado to also work with non-violent felony offenders.

-On October 1, the Mental Health Court held its very first case.
+On October 1, the Wellness Court held its very first case.

 Two years of planning and significant community collaboration went into developing the court.